Climate talks chief, who also heads oil company, says world must 'attack all emissions, everywhere'

 While many fossil fuel companies have pledged to reduce direct and indirect emissions from their operations — known as scope 1 and 2 — many have refused to take responsibility for so-called scope 3 emissions resulting from sources they don't own or control, such as consumers using their gas.
 The latter make up the majority of emissions, and cutting those effectively means reducing demand for fossil fuels.

-"We need to attack all emissions, everywhere.
-One, two and three," al-Jaber said, adding that he plans to bring together governments, major energy producers and heavy emitting industries to develop a practical plan for limiting global warming to 1.5 degrees Celsius (2.7 Fahrenheit) in line with the 2015 Paris climate accord.
+"We need to attack all emissions, everywhere: (scope) one, two and three," al-Jaber said, adding that he plans to bring together governments, major energy producers and heavy emitting industries to develop a practical plan for limiting global warming to 1.5 degrees Celsius (2.7 Fahrenheit) in line with the 2015 Paris climate accord.

 Climate campaigners cautiously welcomed the plan.